 Complaints, Feedback and Compliments

 Community Services Directorate has a comprehensive Complaints Handling and Management Platform that sets out how the Directorate responds to Complaints, Feedback and Compliments.
-It covers all areas of the Directorate – Disability ACT, Housing and Community Services, Child and Youth Protection Services, Therapy ACT and the Offices for Aboriginal and Torres Strait Islander Affairs, Multicultural Affairs, Women and Ageing as well our Community Programs.
+It covers all areas of the Directorate - Disability ACT, Housing and Community Services, Child and Youth Protection Services, Child Development Service and the Offices for Aboriginal and Torres Strait Islander Affairs, Multicultural Affairs, Women and Veterans and Seniors as well our Community Programs.

 The Directorate welcomes and values complaints and recognises that a strong commitment to responding to and resolving complaints allows clients, stakeholders and employees to contribute to the improvement of the services it delivers.
 To help us do this, we want and need to hear from people who use our services.
 We want to hear about any aspect of the services that we provide or the way that we provide them.

 We aim to provide a high quality response to complaints regardless of who the complainant is, what the complaint is about or where and how the complaint is made.
 This includes:

 - making sure that clients and service-users know how to contact us to tell us what they think

 - listening to what you have to say;

 - doing our best to understand your stated concerns or issues;